winterrdog/node-toobusy/README.md

 ## tunable parameters

-The one knob that the library exposes is "maximum lag".
+The library exposes a few knobs:

-This number represents the maximum amount of time in milliseconds that the event queue is behind, before we consider the process *too busy*.
+`maxLag` - This number represents the maximum amount of time in milliseconds that the event queue is behind, before we consider the process *too busy*.
+`interval` - The check interval for measuring event loop lag, in ms.

 ```javascript
 var toobusy = require('toobusy-js');